 Have you moved or changed your name since you last registered?
 Find out how to re-register to vote.

 For the November 6, 2018 General Election, traditional early voting will take place October 22-November 5.
 See a list of early voting locations and hours.
+Any registered voter in suburban Cook County may vote early at any other designated early voting location.

 ABSENTEE / VOTING BY MAIL